The Naracoorte Herald

-The Naracoorte Herald is a weekly newspaper first published in Naracoorte, South Australia on 14 December 1875.
-It was later sold to Rural Press, previously owned by Fairfax Media, but now an Australian media company trading as Australian Community Media.
+Limestone Coast Today (previously The Naracoorte Herald) is a weekly newspaper first published in Naracoorte, South Australia on 14 December 1875.
+It was later sold to Rural Press, previously owned by Fairfax Media.
+After closing due to the impact of Covid, it became part of Australian Community Media, then the Star News Group.
+In 2023, it was renamed to the broader regional title of Limestone Coast Today.